My Go-To Alternative Therapies for Psoriatic Arthritisby Julie Cerrone Croner Patient Advocate

 Having gone to a few different functional medicine practitioners over the years, I’ve realized how important they are to my journey.
 They’ve helped me create supplement plans, understand the importance of good gut health and helped me find targeted ways to treat my condition.
 Each of our bodies are so different and our diseases may manifest in different ways.
 I rely on my functional medicine practitioners to help me address my condition on a personal basis.

 It wasn’t until I was in a car accident that I saw the benefits of getting regular massages.
 Since then, I make sure they’re part of my routine!
-While massages can affect us all differently (check out Leslie’s experience), I’d urge you to ask your doctor if you may benefit from the relaxation of a massage.
+While massages can affect us all differently, I’d urge you to ask your doctor if you may benefit from the relaxation of a massage.
 I get them covered under my insurance through my chiropractor’s office.